mvcast77/Page-Rank/README.md

 ## How Page Rank works

-Page Rank was developed between 1995 and 1998 by Larry Page and Sergey Brin, while conducting Research at Stanford University.
+Page Rank was developed between 1995 and 1998 by Larry Page and Sergey Brin, while conducting research at Stanford University.

 It would later become the initial source of Google's success.